Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Nmap Scripting Engine NSE** - Comes after an initial scan has been successfully run
 - NSE allows creation of custom Nmap scripts for individual needs

-- It cannot perform a large number of scans simultaneously
+- It cannot perform a large number of scans simultaneously and it is not very comprehensive - can miss vulnerabilities

 - These are scripts that are run on the results of the initial scan to search the web for what exploits are available

-- This is a preinatalled collection of scripts that come with Nmap, about 600
+- This is a preinstalled collection of scripts that come with Nmap, about 600
 - `ls /usr/share/nmap/scripts` to display the current scripts
 - Most scripts are for infomation gathering, but some can be used for automating networking tasks
  - DNS enumeration